zointblackbriar/Smart_Contract_Examples/quorum-test-network/network/README.md

 Once the network is up and running you can make public transactions on the chain and interact with the smart contract at its deployed address, and you can also make private transaction between members and verify that other nodes do not see it.
 Under the smart_contracts folder there is a `SimpleStorage` contract which we use for both as an example.
+The `SimpleStorage` contract will store a value and emit an event with that stored value, you can either observe the events or call the `get` function on the contract to get the value.

 For the public transaction:
 ```